jitsk/ci-services/README.md

 # CI Services
 A collection of API wrappers around the CI Micro Services.
+It should respect the --env parameter used in the parent app.

 ## Geocoder
 API documentation is [here](https://docs.google.com/document/d/1HYU0-k0JdtyEjuGLFZR-kkR_qfXWUR2RrmkpiH0iWx0/edit).